Direct support professionals

 Minnesota Dual-Training Pipeline

 Minnesota Dual-Training Pipeline exists to support employers in creating or enhancing a competency-based earn-and-learn dual-training approach to meeting their workforce needs.
 With pipeline, workers receive a combination of related instruction that leads to earning a degree, certificate or industry-recognized credential paired with on-the-job training.
 The Dual Training Grant will reimburse tuition expenses necessary to gain skills for specific high-demand jobs.
 Applications for these grants open for employers annually in the spring, pending legislative approval.
-Find more information about the pipeline and apprenticeship programs in the eList announcement, Department of Labor and Industry offers recruitment and retention tools for employers.

 Other opportunities